davidcrc/unicorn/HOW.md

 > This migration will need to be run on the application(add_author_id_to_blorgh_articles).
 To do that, it must first be copied using this command:

     bin/rails blorgh:install:migrations

+> The next step is to make the class that represents a User in the application customizable for the engine.

+    - Create an inizializer: config/initializers/blorgh.rb
+        Blorgh.author_class = "User"